chunheisiu/chunheisiu/README.md

 I'm Charles.
 Here are a few facts about me:

 - 👨🏻‍💻 I'm a data scientist and software engineer
-- 🇭🇰 I'm currently based in Hong Kong
+- 🇨🇳 I'm currently based in Shenzhen, China
-- 💻 I'm currently working at IBM as a Junior Data Scientist for a major airline client in Hong Kong
+- 💻 I'm currently working at Huolala/Lalamove
 - 🎓 I'm an MS and BS Data Science graduate from the University of San Francisco
 - 📷 I'm interested in photography and design